Mets place Verlander on IL with muscle strain on opening day

-The Mets announced that Verlander has a low-grade teres major strain a few hours before beginning the season against the Miami Marlins on Thursday.
+The Mets announced that Verlander has a low-grade teres major strain a few hours before the club’s 5-3 opening-day win over the Miami Marlins Thursday.
 Verlander will continue throwing at moderate intensity and will undergo more scans in a week.

 “Not the way I wanted my Mets tenure to start.
 That’s for sure,” Verlander said.
 “I’ve put in a ton of work to not have things like this happen.”